 Cruise ship marketing operates at the vessel level.
 It focuses on how an individual ship, ship class, sailing, or onboard experience is positioned and merchandised within the broader brand and fleet system.

-Cruise ship marketing can include ship launch campaigns, inaugural season promotion, repositioning cruises, itinerary-specific storytelling, cabin category merchandising, onboard experience content, dining and entertainment promotion, virtual ship tours, and messaging tied to the unique identity of a particular vessel.
+Cruise ship marketing can include ship launch campaigns, inaugural season promotion, repositioning cruises, itinerary-specific storytelling, cabin category merchandising, onboard experience content, dining and entertainment promotion, virtual ship tours, and messaging tied to the identity of a particular vessel.

 How Cruise Marketing Differs From Other Travel Marketing